okdonga/iifes_modules_closures/README.md

-# iifes_modules_closures
+# IIFEs, Modules, Closures

-- IIFEs and modules are the syntactical gymnastics we have to go through to get usefull OO stuff in JS
+IIFEs and modules are the syntactical gymnastics we have to go through to get usefull OO stuff in JS
   - private state,
   - encapsulation (global state is bad.  why???)
   - namespacing

 ### Pertinent JS recap

 - js only has function scope
 - in js, functions are first order objects
   - functions can be passed as params